pnlbwh/pnlutil/README.md

 then run

     find . -name "*.lock" -exec rm {} \;

+or

+    cleanlocks.sh

-This will clean up the stale lock files which lets redo know it can run again.
+This will clean up the stale lock files which lets redo know it can safely build their associated outputs.